emastrandrea/ICT-06_LB01_Elena/README.md

 Step 4: Routes

-Open the "productModel.js" file in the "models" folder, then type the following code:
+Open the "routes.js" file in the "routes" folder, then type the following code:
 ```
 // import express
 import express from "express";